 Full name of legal entity: Iris Nation Worldwide Limited

 Data Protection Officer’s email address: firstname.lastname@example.org

 Postal address: 3rd Floor, 10 Queen Street Place, EC4R 1BE

 Changes to the privacy notice and your duty to inform us of changes

 This version was last updated on 21 July 2022.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 How this privacy notice operates with our other privacy notices

-It is important that you read this privacy notice together with any other privacy notices that we may provide on specific occasions when we are collecting or otherwise processing personal data about you so that you know how and why we are using it.
+It is important that you read this privacy notice together with any other privacy notices that we may provide on specific occasions when we are collecting or otherwise processing personal data about you and for our Services so that you know how and why we are using it.
 This privacy statement supplements those other notices and is not intended to override them.

 2. The data we collect about you